writer, trainer, consultant

 An offer to help her long-time friend and mentor locate his estranged daughter takes Sarah to the Dordogne region of rural France.
 There she uncovers a troubled history that parallels her own.
 To rescue the woman she has come to find, she must confront danger as well as her own demons.

 "Throughout my life I have been an avid -- even indiscriminate – reader of fiction.
 It was an escape from the pressures of a demanding career while raising a family.
 Once the children flew the nest, and I had more time, I began writing articles for professional journals and magazines, and a blog on HR topics called The Human Element .
-Since moving from Atlanta to the Pacific Northwest in 2006, I have been concentrating on fiction: short stories, a memoir and three novels."
+Since moving from Atlanta to the Pacific Northwest in 2006, I have been concentrating on fiction and creative non-fiction: short stories, memoir and four novels."